fschmid56/EfficientAT_HEAR/README.md

 ![Model Comparison](/images/features.png)

-We scale our pre-trained models by network width (number of channels) to receive GPAEE of varying complexity.
+We scale our pre-trained models by network width (number of channels) to receive GPAEEs of varying complexity.
 The plot below shows that our proposed models have an excellent performance-complexity trade-off compared to well-performing challenge submissions.
 For instance, our smallest model with 120k parameters extracts embeddings of quality comparable to PaSST [1,2] and outperforming PANNs [3] (both around 80M parameters).